PrateekTh/data-3D/README.md

 # <span style = "font-weight: bold; font-family: Tahoma;"> //.
 3Data .// </span>

 Good 3D visualisation tools are hard to come by.
-While there are a number of amazing 2D visualisation tools and libraries, 3D is definitely still a step behind, with most technologies akin to CAD like software, rather than a to the point data plotting service.
+While there are a number of amazing 2D visualisation tools and libraries, 3D is definitely still a step behind, with most technologies akin to slow, and overkill CAD like software, with a heavy absence than any to-the-point data plotting service.

 Building a tool, on the other hand, involves at a minimal baseline understanding of math, statistics, data science, along with the necessary programming and development skills.